-Content must be appropriate for the framework, standards, , student abilities and grade level, and time periods allowed for teaching.
+Content must be appropriate for the standards, benchmarks, clarifications and examples, student abilities and grade level, and time periods allowed for teaching.
 See ss.
 1006.31(2) and 1006.34(2)(b), F.S.

 Purpose: Content should be simple, complex, technical or nontechnical enough to meet the educational objectives of the course.